twilfredo/zenbook-fanctl/README.md

 A lightweight Rust utility for controlling CPU fan speed on ASUS Zenbook laptops based on CPU package temperature (acpitz thermal zone).

+## Why This Tool Exists

+By default, the ASUS Zenbook's automatic fan control does not allow the CPU fan to reach 100% speed, even under heavy thermal load.
+This limitation may cause the CPU to throttle at high temperatures (approaching 100°C) as observed on the Intel 185H (when compiling the linux kernel with all cores), reducing clock speeds and performance.
+This utility attempts to address that issue by forcing the fan to maximum speed when temperatures exceed a configurable threshold.
+Which **may** squeeze out a bit more performance under sustained high load.

 ## Overview

 This daemon monitors the CPU package temperature and automatically adjusts the CPU fan control mode: